mmcelreath/WebAppDraft/README.md

 In version 3.0 of the AzureRM Provider for Terraform, the azurerm_app_service resource was deprecated and will be completely removed in version 4.0.
 It has been replaced by 2 new resources. *azurerm_linux_web_app* and *azurerm_windows_web_app*.

-In this tutorial, you'll learn how to deploy a Linux App Service running a  Hello World container.
+In this tutorial, you will learn how to deploy a Linux Web App running a  Hello World container.

 # Prerequisites